dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 ## Dataflow

-Due to the potential for an optional continuation in teh Diagnostics IPC Protocol, each successful connection between the runtime and a reverse server is only usable once.
+Due to the potential for an optional continuation in the Diagnostics IPC Protocol, each successful connection between the runtime and a reverse server is only usable once.
 As a result, a .NET process will attempt to _reconnect_ to the Reverse Server after every command that is sent across an active connection.

 A typical dataflow has 2 actors, the Target application, `T` and the Diagnostics Monitor Application, `M`, and communicates like so:
 ```